US still unraveling 'sophisticated' hack of 9 gov't agencies - WTMJ

 “This is a sophisticated actor who did their best to hide their tracks,” she told reporters at the White House.
 “We believe it took them months to plan and execute this compromise.
 It will take us some time to uncover this layer by layer.”

-“An advanced, persistent threat actor likely of Russian origin was responsible,” she said, without providing any details on the potential responses.
+“An advanced, persistent threat actor likely of Russian origin was responsible,” she said, without providing any further details and sounding a cryptic note on potential responses.

+“This isn’t the only case of malicious cyber activity of likely Russian origin, either for us or for our allies and partners,” Neuberger added.
+“So, as we contemplate future response options, we are considering holistically what those activities were.”

 The Russian government has denied involvement.

-Private security company FireEye was first to publicly identify the breach, revealing that hackers had hijacked widely used network software from SolarWinds Inc. to install malicious software through a routine security update.
+Private security company FireEye was first to identify the breach, revealing that hackers hijacked widely used network software from SolarWinds Inc. to install malicious software through a what appeared to be a routine security update.

 Intelligence agencies did not detect the breach because they largely have “no visibility into private-sector networks,” and it was launched within the U.S., Neuberger said.
-She said the Biden administration supports changes to “culture and authorities” that prevented the hack from being detected on the federal civilian systems.
+The Biden administration supports changes to “culture and authorities” that prevented the hack from being detected on the federal civilian systems, she added.

-The hack, Neuberger said, highlights the need to modernize the nation’s IT infrastructure and its cyber defenses, issues that will be addressed in an upcoming executive order.
+The hack, Neuberger said, highlights the need to modernize the nation’s IT infrastructure and its cyber defenses, issues that will be addressed in an upcoming executive order from Biden aimed at addressing security and technology gaps highlighted by the breach.

 Several agencies have acknowledged that they were breached, including the Treasury Department and Justice Department, but the full list has not been publicly released.
 Once inside, the hackers had full access to the victims’ data.